yellows8/oot3dhax/README.md

 ### 11.0.0.33 support
 Currently system-version 11.0.0.33 is not supported, as mentioned here: https://www.3dbrew.org/wiki/11.0.0-33

-This will be updated eventually.
+This will be updated to support v11.0 eventually, via: https://github.com/yellows8/3ds_ropkit

 ### Build methods
 There's two build methods: